onflow/docs/docs/tools/flow-cli/deployment/start-emulator.md

 flow emulator
 ```

-This will start the emulator with a default configuration.
+This will start the emulator with the configuration defined in `flow.json`.

 ### Example Output